Democrats get personal on second night of debates, but once again scorch Trump for racism - Jewish Telegraphic Agency

 DETROIT (JTA) — The second night of debates for Democrats seeking the presidential nomination was often bitter and personal, but the candidates united once again in accusing President Donald Trump of racism.

 Many of the candidates took shots at former Vice President Joe Biden, who is the front-runner among the 25 Democrats running.
-Ten candidates who met minimum polling and fundraising thresholds debated on Wednesday, as did another ten on Tuesday.
+Ten candidates who met minimum polling and fundraising thresholds debated on Wednesday, as did another 10 on Tuesday.

-Sen. Kamala Harris, D-Calif., who drew blood in the June debates when she recalled Biden’s past association with segregationists and his past opposition to busing school students as a means of integration, returned to that theme.
+Sen. Kamala Harris, D-Calif., who drew blood in the June debates when she recalled Biden’s boast of getting along with segregationist colleagues and his past opposition to busing school students as a means of integration, returned to that theme.

 “Had those segregationists their way, I would not be a member of the United States Senate, Cory Booker would not be a member of the United States Senate, and Barack Obama would not have been in the position to nominate him to the title he now holds,” she said of Biden.